pkmn/engine/README.md

 [(full code)](src/examples/js/example.ts)

-By default, the `@pkmn/engine` package will compile the engine with `-Dshowdown`, though by running `install-pkmn-engine` directly and passing in `--options` you can override this default and build different configurations of the extension for the driver to use.
+By default, the `@pkmn/engine` package compiles the engine with `-Dshowdown`, though by running `install-pkmn-engine` directly and passing in `--options` you can override this default and build different configurations of the extension for the driver to use.
 The driver can support configurations both with and without Pokémon Showdown compatibility simultaneously if present.
-On update, the post-install script will attempt to rebuild whichever extensions it finds with the same configuration parameters that were originally used meaning updating to the newest version of the library should be seamless.
+On update, the post-install script attempts to rebuild whichever extensions it finds with the same configuration parameters that were originally used meaning updating to the newest version of the library should be seamless.

 Despite relying on the native engine code, the `@pkmn/engine` code is designed to also work in browsers which support [WebAssembly](https://webassembly.org/).
-Running `npm run start:web` from the [`examples`](src/examples/js) directory will start a server that can be used to demonstrate the engine running in the browser.
+Running `npm run start:web` from the [`examples`](src/examples/js) directory starts a server that can be used to demonstrate the engine running in the browser.

 ### Zig